umdenes100/ENES100ArduinoLibrary/README.md

 Enes100.println(enes.location.x);
 ```

 As your OSV completes its objectives, it will need to alert the Vision System.
 When your OSV completes one of the objectives that requires transmission, call the `mission()` method with the value that you've calculated.
-Use the first argument to indicate if the objective is a base or bonus mission.

 ```
-Enes100.mission(BASE, 2.34);
+Enes100.mission(2.34);
-Enes100.mission(BONUS, STEEL);
+Enes100.mission(STEEL);
 ```

 For the Water mission, valid water types for the base objective are